prisma/language-tools/testing-checklist.md

 - red squiggles should underline the error and also a quick error description should be shown
 - remove `?` from `authorId Int?`
 - line `author` should be marked red, as at least one field of  `author` and `authorId` is required

+## Additional jump-to-definition feature
+Beforehand:
+- disable prisma vscode plugin
+- install `prisma-lsp-jump-to-def.vsix`

+Jump-to-definition
+- open `testDb.prisma` from the folder
+- click on relation `User` in  model `Post`
+- focus should now move to the term `User` in model `User`